-1 is the mixture distribution 0.5Cauchy $(\delta, 1) + 0.5$ Cauchy $(-\delta, 1)$, with noncentrality parameter δ .
+Example 2.
+Samples 2-4 have i.i.d. marginal Cauchy(0,1) distributions.
+Sample 1 is the mixture distribution 0.5 Cauchy( $\delta$ , 1)+0.5 Cauchy( $-\delta$ , 1) with noncentrality parameter $\delta$ .

 The empirical type-I error rates for Example 2 are summarized in Table 3.
-The empirical type-I error rates of the PMV, DISCO, and RankWilks tests are under reasonable control.
+The empirical type-I error rates of the PMV, DISCO and RankWilks tests are under reasonable control.
 It is also shown that the Wilks test fails to control the type-I error, mainly because the usual assumption of normality is not satisfied.